aldum/learnyouanelm.github.io/pages/03-types.md

 Type variables
 --------------

-What do you think is the type of the List `length` function?
-Because `length` takes a list of any type and returns either `Just` the first element or `Nothing`, so what could it be?
+What do you think the type of the List `length` function is?
+Well, `length` takes a list of any type and returns its length, so what could it be?
 Let's check!

 ```elm
 > List.length